HEaslea/SDE_Notes/Templates/Template Specializations.md

 Using, not with `<int>`, will instantiate whatever it is that we are arguing.

-This is really basic level shit, just the syntax of accessing an specializing
+This is really basic level, just the syntax of accessing an specializing

 That's the whole thing apparently. lol